Fixed-income attribution: Sector-based attribution

 Among the simplest fixed income attribution techniques is sector-based attribution.
 This is based on the standard Brinson-Fachler attribution scheme, where the securities in the portfolio and benchmark are divided up into buckets based on their modified duration.

 This scheme has the advantage that it is readily understandable, particularly by managers who have an equity background.
 However, it does not provide a very deep analysis.
 The overall effects of a parallel change in the yield curve are supplied but there is none of the more detailed analysis supplied by a true fixed-income decomposition.

 A useful account of sector-based attribution, with worked examples, is provided in Dynkin et al. (1998).

 Yield curve attribution

 A more widely used approach to fixed-income attribution is to decompose the returns of individual securities by source of risk, and then to aggregate these risk-specific returns over an entire portfolio.
 Typical sources of risk include yield return, return due to yield curve movements, and credit spread shifts.
 These sub-returns can then be aggregated over time and sector to give the overall portfolio return, attributed by source of risk.
-For a description of the mechanics of combining these sub-returns in a self-consistent manner, see Bacon (2004).